zeta709/dotfiles/Documentation/how-to-configure-ssh-agent.md

 a non-interactive shell.
 My personal opinion is that such a program should take care of `ssh-agent` by itself for the following reasons:
 - you cannot use `-t` option of `ssh-agent` if the shell is non-interactive
-- you may not want every `ssh` or `scp` to gain the authentication automatically
+- you may not want every login shell to gain the authentication automatically
 - `.profile` should be very robust